johsteffens/About-Me/README.md

 **A: I invented the wheel!**

 **Q:** Well, let's agree that you have an inventive spirit.
 Can you elaborate?<br>
-**A: I love solving problems or improving existing solutions.
-I enjoy tackling already solved problems from a different viewpoint.
-In the process I learn a lot and often find better methods of approach.
+**A: I love solving problems or improving existing solutions by doing my own research and development.
+I enjoy approaching already solved problems from a different viewpoint.
+In the process I learn a lot and often discover better methods.
 I do not expect to be the first arriving at any particular solution.
 Though, that happens occasionally, too.**

 **Q:** Where does that inclination come from?<br>